MIDA-group/CrossModal_ImgRetrieval/README.md

          imgstorage = imageDatastore(path/to/modality1);
          bof = indexImages(imgstorage, bagOfFeatures(imgstorage, 'VocabularySize', vocab), 'SaveFeatureLocations', true);

+Alternatively, you can run the provided function `getBOF` (which can actually handle creating a bag of features for all supported feature extractors (SURF, SIFT and ResNet), given appropriate arguments):

+        bof = getBOF(path/to/modality1, vocab, 'surf', verbose);

 3. **Do retrieval:**
 Use the bag of features you have created; if you wish to query images from 'path/to/modality2' and get the first *nr_retrievals* matches for each query, run the code below in Matlab.
 It returns a string table of size *nr_queries X nr_retrievals*, with every row containing names of the first retrieved matches for that query.
+Optionally use *verbose=true* for more verbosity.

         matches = RetrieveMatches(path/to/modality2, bof, nr_retrievals);

-4. **Reranking:** TODO
+4. **Reranking:**
+After retrieving matches in the previous step, they can be reranked using the `RankRetrievals` function.
+If you wish to query images from 'path/to/modality2' in modality1, the images of modality1 first need to be cut into query-sized patches and will be saved into a new directory "path/to/modality1/patches".
+Optional argument *verbose* controls the verbosity level.
+This can be done by calling

+        GeneratePatches(matches, path/to/modality2, path/to/modality1);

+(OBSERVE: May consume a lot of memory!)

+To then do the reranking, call RerankRetrievals with appropriate paths pointing to your query modality folder, and the newly generated patches folder.
+Set *vocab* and *hits* to the desired vocabulary size and number of first retrieved hits respectively.
+OBSERVE: the reranking will be done based on the previously created patches, which means that only so many first hits as there are available in the original retrieval table of results *matches* will be reranked.
+Verbosity level is again controlled by an optional *verbose* argument.

+        newmatches = RerankRetrievals(matches, path/to/modality2, path/to/modality1/patches, 'surf', vocab, hits);